AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Then we would keep going this way, I am not going to go further here.
 What is important is to understand the step by step approach so we always know what to do next.
 And if we do hesitate because we work with a new testing framework we can search online, and we know what we are looking for.

-Trying to do small steps we may be tempted to create unecessary test, for example, one usual mistake is to test State over Behavior.
+Trying to do small steps, we may be tempted to create unecessary test, for example, one usual mistake is to test State over Behavior.
+When I plan, I work on the scope of my test, making my test simple but meaningful.

 The previous example was testing the Behavior because 'add' is the name of the method that will transform the 'items'.
-However, the following test is a bad one because it tests the state.
+However, the following test is a 'bad' one because it tests the state.

 ````ruby
   it 'basket to have an apple' do